 The oyster just may be the most evocative symbol of passion in the food world.
 One of the most popular choices for Valentine’s Day, the oyster has a greater reputation as an aphrodisiac than any other food.
-In fact, when someone reaches out to me to ask about a specific aphrodisiac, the question is almost always about oysters benefits sexually.
+When someone reaches out to me to ask about a specific aphrodisiac, the question is almost always about oysters benefits sexually.

-There are psychologists who suggest that the success of an oyster as an aphrodisiac is all in our minds.
+The term aphrodisiac typically refers to a food or drug that arouses sexual desire.
+Some psychologists suggest that the success of an oyster as an aphrodisiac is all in our minds.
 (In other words, naysayers will tell you it’s the placebo effect.)
 But thanks to modern science, we now know that these shellfish have proven nutritional benefits that support claims that oysters benefit sexual performance.

-However, even before there were tools to prove the aphrodisiac effects of shellfish, the oyster enjoyed an impressive reputation as an aphrodisiac.
-Because they grow wild around the world, it is no surprise that they feature as aphrodisiacs in both eastern and western cultures.
+Even before there were tools to prove the aphrodisiac effects of shellfish, the oyster enjoyed an impressive reputation as an aphrodisiac.
+Because they grow wild around the world, it is no surprise that they feature as aphrodisiacs in both Eastern and Western cultures.

 According to Temptations: igniting the pleasure and power of aphrodisiacs, they were listed as aphrodisiacs in ancient Chinese medicine specifically when they were eaten fresh and raw.
 They were even cultivated in saltwater ponds for this purpose.
-On the other side of the world, the Romans also started cultivating oysters in 103 B.C. to for the purpose of feeding both physical hunger and sexual appetites.
+On the other side of the world, the Romans also started cultivating oysters in 103 B.C. to feed both physical hunger and sexual appetites.
 In Roman culture, oysters were referenced as a food of Bacchanalian orgies.

 Oddly there are those who believe the connection between oysters and romance is about a game of chance.
 It stems from a rumor that slurping a bivalve from its shell might reveal a pearl.
 Unfortunately, edible oysters are not a pearl-producing variety.
 So despite what you may have heard, this is not among oysters’ enticements.